 In 2006, partner Dwayne Woodruff, Esq. was presented with an opportunity to give back to the public and was elected as a Judge in the Court of Common Pleas of Allegheny County where he currently works in the juvenile division.
 Judges are unable to hold partnerships with law firms and accordingly, in 2006, the firm name was changed to Flaherty Fardo, LLC.
 We thank Judge Woodruff for his years of service and for helping to form our Pittsburgh law firm.

-The firm has since added partners Nicole Hauptman Amick, Esq. and William F. Rogel, Esq, and attorney Jaclyn M. DiPaola.
+The firm has since added Partners Nicole Hauptman Amick, Esq. and William F. Rogel, Esq in 2013, and Associate Jaclyn DiPaola in 2016.

 In 2019, the firm added new named Partners, and changed the firm name to Flaherty Fardo Rogel & Amick.